vhildebrand/HeartwoodRivals/PRD.md

 U4.1

-As a system, I can track each player's relationship score (Affection) with each NPC.
+As an agent, I can coordinate activities with other agents.

-Affection is a numerical value stored in the database.
-Positive interactions (e.g., thoughtful dialogue, giving liked gifts) increase the score.
+Agent can plan and participate in group activities (meals, festivals, work projects).

 U4.2

-As an NPC, my dialogue and behavior towards a player changes based on their Affection score.
+As an agent, I can adjust my schedule based on social opportunities.

-At low affection, I am distant.
-At high affection, I am friendly, share secrets, and offer unique quests.
+Agent can interrupt routines for meaningful social interactions or emergent events.

 U4.3

-As a player, I can give an item from my inventory to an NPC as a gift.

-NPCs will have programmed preferences, and the LLM will generate a response based on whether they like the gift.
+As an agent, I can handle conflicts between my goals and social obligations.

+Agent makes decisions about priorities when multiple demands compete for attention.

 U4.4

+As a player, I can observe emergent social events and gatherings.

+Agents spontaneously organize activities and events that create dynamic social situations.

+U4.5

+As an agent, I can maintain relationships through regular interaction.

+Agent prioritizes spending time with other agents based on relationship strength and goals.

+E05: Multiplayer & Social Infrastructure

+As a player, I want to share the persistent world with other players and observe agent behaviors together.

+Story ID

+User Story

+Acceptance Criteria

+U5.1

+As a player, I can join a game instance and see up to 15 other players moving in real-time.

+Player movements are synchronized with acceptable latency.
+Player usernames are visible above their characters.

+U5.2

+As a player, I can communicate with other players via a global text chat.

+A chat window is available.
+Messages are broadcast to all players in the instance.

+U5.3

+As a system, the server acts as the authoritative source of truth for all game states.

+Player actions are validated by the server to prevent cheating.

+U5.4

+As a player, I can observe autonomous agents interacting with each other and other players.

+Agent-agent interactions are visible to all players in the instance, creating shared emergent experiences.

+U5.5

+As a player, I can see the persistent world continuing to evolve when I'm not playing.

+Agents continue their lives, form relationships, and create events that persist between player sessions.

+E06: Agent-Agent Interactions

+As a player, I want to witness authentic social dynamics between autonomous agents.

+Story ID

+User Story

+Acceptance Criteria

+U6.1

+As an agent, I can initiate conversations with other agents based on my goals and social needs.

+Agent approaches other agents for conversation, collaboration, or to fulfill social goals.

+U6.2

+As an agent, I can form and maintain relationships with other agents.

+Agent develops friendships, rivalries, and working relationships that influence future interactions.

+U6.3

+As an agent, I can coordinate activities with other agents.

+Agents can plan and execute group activities like shared meals, festivals, or work projects.

+U6.4

+As an agent, I can have conflicts and resolve them through interaction.

+Agents can disagree, compete for resources, and work through conflicts naturally.

+U6.5

+As a player, I can observe complex social dynamics emerging from agent interactions.

+Agent relationships create emergent stories, alliances, and social hierarchies that players can witness.

+E07: Player Progression & Customization

+As a player, I want to develop my character and build meaningful relationships within the agent community.

+Story ID

+User Story

+Acceptance Criteria

+U7.1

+As a player, I can create a unique character with customizable appearance and background.

+Character creator allows appearance customization and background selection that influences agent interactions.

+U7.2

+As a player, I can develop skills that are recognized by agents.

+Skill progression in farming, crafting, or social abilities affects how agents perceive and interact with me.

+U7.3

+As a player, I can build deep relationships with agents over time.

+Agent relationships develop through consistent interaction, shared experiences, and mutual understanding.

+U7.4

+As a player, I can influence the town's development through my actions and relationships.

+Player actions and agent relationships can lead to town improvements, new events, or community changes.

+U7.5

-As a player, I can view a social leaderboard that shows which players have the highest Affection with each NPC.
+As a player, I can discover unique storylines that emerge from my specific interactions with agents.

-This creates a clear competitive element and social hub.
+Each player's experience creates unique narrative paths based on their relationships and choices.

 5. Technology Stack & Architecture

-Frontend Engine: Phaser 3 (utilizing its PixiJS renderer).
+Frontend Engine: Phaser 3 (utilizing its PixiJS renderer) for rich 2D graphics and smooth agent animations.

-Backend Framework: Node.js with Colyseus for multiplayer state management and room handling.
+Backend Framework: Node.js with Colyseus for multiplayer state management and real-time agent coordination.

-AI/LLM Integration: Server-side API calls to a foundational model (e.g., OpenAI's GPT-4o, Anthropic's Claude 3 Sonnet) for its balance of capability and speed.
+AI/LLM Integration: Server-side API calls to foundational models (OpenAI's GPT-4o, Anthropic's Claude 3 Sonnet) for agent reasoning, dialogue, reflection, and metacognition.

+Agent Systems: Custom Node.js services for agent management, memory processing, reflection generation, and inter-agent coordination.

 Database:

-Primary: PostgreSQL for structured data (player accounts, inventory, core progression).
+Primary: PostgreSQL for structured data (player accounts, agent profiles, long-term memories, relationships).

+Vector Database: Pinecone or Weaviate for semantic memory storage and retrieval.

-Cache/Real-time: Redis for managing session data and real-time leaderboards.
+Cache/Real-time: Redis for agent states, active plans, real-time coordination, and memory caching.

-Deployment: Docker containers hosted on a cloud platform like AWS or DigitalOcean.
+Deployment: Docker containers hosted on a cloud platform like AWS or DigitalOcean with auto-scaling for agent processing.

 6. Non-Functional Requirements